-It has been reported that the Ministry of Defense will conduct a thorough inspection of national defense land in Ho Chi Minh City.
-Can you tell us something more about it?
+It has been reported that the Ministry of Defense will conduct a thorough inspection of national defense land in

 I want to emphasize that the Ministry of Defense (MoD) did not take this decision to conduct a thorough inspection of the national defense land in the city.
 That said, whatever inspection is launched, it must abide by Vietnamese law and have solid reasons and also a detailed implementation plan.

 The MoD has instructed all army units, military regions and army corps to review the land they are currently using for national defense and other missions that they have been assigned.

 Of course, in this inspection drive, the review of land used for economic activities is a special focus.
 If any wrongful land use is detected, we will take corrective action immediately.
 This is something that is done regularly by MoD’s Central Military Commission.

 The Central Military Commission has recently received initial land use reports from all army units, military regions and army corps.
 Basically, national defense land has been managed in accordance with national laws with the objectives of conducting drills and maintaining combat readiness.
 Land has also been used for production to generate income.

 What about the report that the golf course project next to the present Tan Son Nhat airport will be retrieved?

 More than 10 years ago, the Government approved the use of idle land in the Tan Son Nhat airport for other activities with the condition that that land would be returned for state use unconditionally when there is a demand for national defense mission or upon the instructions of the MoD or the Government.
 MoD and the investors have signed an agreement regarding this matter.